 New York’s medical cannabis market is notoriously one of the strictest in the country, with only 150,000 patients across the entire state.
-To compare, New Mexico has approximately 112,000 patients, with a population of 2 million compared to New York’s more than 19 million.
+Compared, New Mexico has approximately 112,000 patients, with a population of 2 million compared to New York’s more than 19 million.

 List of Former Qualifying Conditions in New York

 As of December 2021, this was New York’s list of qualifying conditions for NY medical marijuana card:

 - Amyotrophic lateral sclerosis (ALS)

 - Chronic pain

 - Inflammatory bowel disease (IBD)